 The faculty of the University of South Carolina School of Law believes that the rigorous maintenance of high academic standards is of utmost importance.
-The grade average requirements students must satisfy in order to remain in school represent the bare minimum of what can properly be demanded of one who expects to enter the practice of law.
+The grade average requirements that students must satisfy to remain in school represent the bare minimum of what can properly be demanded of one who expects to enter the practice of law.
 Clearly, the broader aim of the institution is to promote in all its graduates a higher level of competence.
 There is, thus, ample justification for dismissing any student who cannot meet even these minimal requirements, however narrow the margin of failure may happen to be in any given case.

 Students will be held absolutely accountable for their performance at the Law School.
 It is thus incumbent upon all students to arrange their study habits and personal affairs in such a way as to maximize academic performance.
 When it appears that this performance will be adversely affected by extraordinary personal circumstances beyond the student's control, it is the responsibility of the student to determine this and to take such steps as are necessary to obviate the difficulty before it results in academic failure.